walidcavelius/cavelius/content/blog/timeline_analysis.md

 ---
-title: "Analyzing my travels during my time in paris [WIP]"
+title: "analyzing my travels during my time in paris [WIP]"
 date: 2025-02-12
+draft: false
 ---

 For the first time in my life, I lived in Paris from the 1st of August 2024 to the 14th of February 2025.
 I had an internship as part of my studies there.
 Living here was great and not having brought my gaming desktop with me, I had a lot of time to do actual real life activites and go out.
 This first blog post is dedicated to the analysis of my travels during that time.